Hawaii's Big Island is often overlooked for the smaller islands of Oahu or Maui.

 Pine Trees Beach and Kahaluu Beach are each suitable for beginner surfers.

-Don't forget to either wear a rash shirt or cover yourself in sunscreen, lest you end up with a very painful reminder of your first attempt to surf.
+Don't forget to either wear a rash shirt or cover yourself with sunscreen, lest you end up with a very painful reminder of your first attempt to surf.

 ________